 Image Credit: cricketvictoria.com.au

 Hampton Cricket Club

 The Hampton Cricket Club shares its birth date with Australia’s most celebrated cricketer, Sir Donald Bradman – the 27th of August, 1908.
 They have a thriving junior community with emphasis on safety, fun and equal opportunities for all players.

 The club offers both the Junior and Master Blasters programs for kids aged between 5 and 10 years, and is strongly recommended as a pathway for kids to get into junior club cricket.
 Competitive teams are fielded in four age groups – Under 12, 14, 16 and 18, with an all-girls team in Under 13 that play in the All Girls Cricket Competition.

 Hampton Cricket Club is affiliated with the South East Cricket Association and all training is held at Boss James Reserve on David St in Hampton.

 The Camberwell Magpies Cricket Club was created on Sunday the 4th of February, 1996, by the merging of the Collingwood Cricket Club (founded September 1905), and the Camberwell Cricket Club (founded February 1864).

 The Club’s commitment to the development of young cricketers is driven by their broad principle of developing skills and the love for the game, first and foremost.
 They place importance on fair play and fun, and not on a win-at-all-costs basis.

-They offer the MILO in2CRICKET and MILO T20BLAST programs for kids aged between 5 and 12 years, as well as fielding teams from Under 10 through to Under 18.
+They offer the Junior and Master Blasters programs for kids aged between 5 and 10 years, as well as fielding teams from Under 10 through to Under 18.